pbonte/Roxi-Tutorial/README.md

 ```
 :observationX rdf:type sosa:Observation .
-:observationX sosa:hasFeatureofInterest :Carl .
+:observationX sosa:hasFeatureOfInterest :Carl .
 :observationX sosa:madeBySensor :sensorRFID-Blue .
 :sensorRFID-Blue sosa:hasLocation :Blue .
 ```

-- Add a rule in `src/rules.n3` to infer the `?person :isIn ?room` relation for the sensor events resulting from the Blue room.
+- **TODO:** Add a rule in `src/rules.n3` to infer the `?person :isIn ?room` relation for the sensor events resulting from the Blue room.

 Now you can find the location of the person who was reported with RFID sensor observation with the following query.